AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 ====================================

 The original ManPy package is based on the SimPy discrete event simulation.
-If you are already familiar with SimPy, you may recognize some paradigms.
+If you are already familiar with SimPy, you should recognize many paradigms.

 The start and finish point of a production line is a Source and Exit: